Questions & Answers About Career Counselors

 What is a career counselor?

 Career counselors hold a graduate degree in counseling or a related field with a specialization in career counseling.
 Career counselors help people make and carry out decisions and plans related to life/career directions.
-They may be certified as a National Certified Counselor (N.C.C.) by the National Board for Certified Counselors.
-Career Counselors who meet the highest level of expertise in the field are designated as Master Career Counselors (M.C.C.) by the National Career Development Association.
+They must be licensed as a counselor in the state they practice.

 What do career counselors typically do?